Malus-Lupo/TerraFirmaRedux/README.md

 Please keep the list of workstation recipes and removed recipes separate, and please only put removed recipes in if you also replaced the original recipe with a work station recipe.

+Also if you wish to add old textures, I have a goal to replace every texture from this pack, with the equivalent TFC texture, where allowed.
+Only if the item or block should have that texture.
+Like iron gear from vanilla, bronze gear from thermal foundation, vanilla foods etc.